platanus/potassium/README.md

 ### Adding recipes to an existing project

-Use the `potassium add_recipe` command to add a recipe to a project:
+Use the `potassium install` command to add a recipe to a project:

-    $ potassium add_recipe i18n
+    $ potassium install i18n

 You can run the command on its own to view all the available recipes:

-    $ potassium add_recipe
+    $ potassium install

 ## What's inside Potassium?